 A hotspot for canoeing

-There is a camp site for canoeists with fine facilities at the Monastery Mill.
-The mill is well-known destination for the canoe trip on the river Gudenå.
+The Monastery Mill is a well-known destination for the canoe trip on the river Gudenå.
 Both for those traveling from Tørring to the south and Ry to the north.

 Many canoe rentals offer to pick up the canoe here.

 From the Monastery Mill there are a few paths leading to one of Denmark’s most beautiful vista points, the Sugar Loaf (Sukkertoppen).
 The steep hill has its summit 108 metres above sea level and offers an incredible view of Lake Mossø, the marsh area Klosterkær, Salten Langsø Lake and the forests and hills near the Sky Mountain.
 The top of the Sugar Loaf is only a 500-metre walk from the parking lot at the Monastery Mill.

 Since The Reformation in 1536, the monastery mill has been a gathering point for many people.
 During medieval times it was a Benedictine monastery.
 There are only a few visible remains from that period.
 In 1872 the mill was rebuilt into a factory producing paper pulp and cardboard.
 The factory was operational until 1973 when a fire seized all production.
 After the fire, the state bought the area for recreational purposes.

 There is a fine parking lot on Klostermøllevej, south of the main buildings.
 Busses can also park here.

 The Coastal Land offers a multitude of historical attractions.
 Follow this link for inspiration.